 Where violation is suspected, penalties will be implemented.
 The penalties for academic misconduct may include: deduction of honour points, a mark of zero on the assessment, a fail grade for the whole course, and reference of the matter to the Peking University Registrar.

 For more information of plagiarism, please refer to PHBS Student Handbook.

 3. Topics, Teaching and Assessment Schedule

-Homework shall be handed in each Wednesday before the tutorial time.
-The midterm exam is scheduled on September 27.
-The final exam is scheduled on November 12.
+Homework shall be handed in on each Monday after the lectures.
+The final exam is scheduled on July 5.

 4. Miscellaneous